 Cutting Natural Rough Stones

 Everybody looses a stone once and a while.
 Stones break, that is just the way life is, it happens.
-If you are going to cut natural rough you can expect stones to break occasionally.
+If you’re cutting natural rough you can expect stones to break occasionally.

 I finished cutting this stone late one night and it looked perfect.
 The next morning when I inspected the stone there was a stress fracture all the way across the pavilion of the stone.